10 Jan 2020

 Is this the first time you work in fire-affected areas?

-No. We have 6 years' experience now working in fire-affected areas with detection dogs, deploying at various stages after a fire has impacted an area.
+No. We have six years' experience now working in fire-affected areas with detection dogs, deploying at various stages after a fire has impacted an area.
 This includes deploying in the immediate aftermath of a fire and coordinating with wildlife rescuers in the area.
 In these cases, we deploy when the ground is still hot and smoking in places, and big trees and logs are still being consumed.
 This is highly dangerous work and we take extreme precautions when deploying in the immediate aftermath.
 We control our dogs with an Acme whistle, so we closely control their movements to ensure they don't step on hot ground or go near a burning tree or a red hot log.
 Neither our dogs nor ourselves have ever sustained any injury during post-fire work; it is a highly specialised part of our work for which we have developed specific control measures to ensure no one gets hurt.

 WWF-Australia is calling for global support to establish an Australian Wildlife and Nature Recovery Fund.
 This includes continuing wildlife response efforts, habitat restoration and future-proofing Australia.
 To help wildlife in need adopt a koala today.